HugoPeters1024/hs-sleuth/README.md

     - Definition Analysis, in which phase has this binder been observed for the first time

 ### Exploration
-1. The server binary acts as a json api interface to the made captures
-2. The frontend fetches the data from the server per module on a need to know basis.
+2. The frontend fetches the data from the zip on a per module and per phase basis

 ## Current Capabilities